palmerlab/behaviour_box/README.md

 #SerialController.py

 1. The program starts
-2. The program reads `config.tab` and `freq.tab`,
+2. The program reads `config.tab` and `Frequencies.tab`,

     `config.tab` contains the details for a single run, each line in the format `variablename : value`

-    `freq.tab` contains the block of frequencies that will be shuffled, in Hz.
+    `Frequencies.tab` contains the block of frequencies that will be shuffled, in Hz.
     The first line is a header with the title `frequency`, that gets ignored

 2. The program opens communications with available serial port